bpthompson95/sample_survey_dataset/Questionnaire.md

 ## General Outlook:
 **Q1_Direction** - In general, would you say that the country is headed in the right direction or the wrong direction?
+And would you say it is headed strongly in the right direction, somewhat in the right direction, somewhat in the wrong direction, or strongly in the wrong direction?
-  1. Right direction
+  1. Strongly in right direction
-  2. Wrong direction
+  2. Somewhat in right direction
+  3. Somewhat in wrong direction
+  4. Strongly in wrong direction
   98. DK
   99. REF